 DON'T BE A DOUCHE BAG

-A week after the BF first had his accident I was doing my first 300+ mile trip from Plymouth to Leeds.
+A week after my guy had has accident I was doing my first 300+ mile trip from Plymouth to Leeds.

 I took it slow.
 I drove and took pit stops when I needed to try and breathe again, to stop my hands from shaking, to mop up the pool of tears.